BlinkX Quick Start Guide

 - (in this example regular Photo mode is selected)

 That’s it!
 Follow the same procedure to set additional Schedules as needed.

-Click “Save All”.
-The page will refresh and your modified schedule is now saved.
+Click 'Save All'.
+The page will refresh and your enabled schedules are now saved.
 The status box will report when the Next Active Schedule is due to be triggered.
-Clicking “Clear All” will reset all schedules to their default values and disable them.
+Clicking 'Reset Schedules' will reset all schedules to their default values and disable them.